All Episodes

 Well, he's got a track record, right?

-And and that track record is well documented.
+And that track record is well documented.

-He's referred to as the do nothing senator here.
+He's referred to as the do-nothing senator here.

 They don't even know his name.